 There are a few ways to go about canceling your account.
 You can call their customer service line at the toll-free number on your billing statement, you can send them an email, or you can write them a letter.
 Whichever method you choose, be sure to include your name and account number so they can easily locate your file.

-Canceling by Phone: Call the customer service line and tell the representative that you would like to cancel your account.
+Canceling by Phone: Call the customer service line and tell the customer service representatives that you would like to cancel your account.
 They will ask for some additional information, such as the reason why you’re canceling, and then they will process your cancellation request.

 Canceling by Email: Send an email to [email protected] with the subject line “Cancellation Request.”
 Include your name and account number in the body of the email so they can easily locate your file.